 - How You Can Help Jaguars

 What does a jaguar symbolize?

 - Exotic Beauty

 The jaguar got their name from the Guarani People of South America.
 In Guarani, the word yaguareté translates to “true, fierce beast.”1 You can read more about the importance of the jaguar in cultural mythology below.

 Difference Between a Jaguar and Leopard

 The two cats have different diets too.
-The leopard is more prone to eat ungulates like antelope while the jaguar is all too willing to eat reptiles, including alligators, turtles, and snakes.
-Hence, the jaguar is a more willing swimmer than the leopard.
+The leopard is more prone to eat ungulates, like antelope, while the jaguar is all too willing to eat reptiles, including alligators, turtles, and snakes.
+Hence, the jaguar is more of a swimmer than the leopard.

 Detailed Jaguar Symbols and Meanings

-Here are details on commonly shared jaguar meanings and what they might mean in your life:
+Here are some details on what the jaguar symbolizes and what these meanings can signify in your own life: